implydata/learn-druid/website/courses/data-modeling/summarize_and_sketch.md

 Work through the sketch generation ([local](http://localhost:8889/lab/tree/02-ingestion/03-generating-sketches.ipynb) | [source](https://github.com/implydata/learn-druid/blob/main/notebooks/02-ingestion/03-generating-sketches.ipynb)) notebook from the ingestion section to learn how to create sketches at ingestion time as part of a summarized table.

-When you are done, you will know how to leverage Apache Datasketches inside Apache Druid, and will know how to switch between approximate and non-approximate modes of query execution.
-You will also see how to pre-load your tables with Apache Datasketches for greater efficiency.
+When you are done, you will know how to leverage Apache DataSketches inside Apache Druid, and will know how to switch between approximate and non-approximate modes of query execution.
+You will also see how to pre-load your tables with Apache DataSketches for greater efficiency.

 ## Tables